Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering: Introduction

 \subsection{Related Work}

-In the online A/B testing literature, trigger-dilute analysis is a popular approach for obtaining a more precise ITT estimate when the intervention is only exposed to a small subset of the experimental population~\cite{kohavi2020trustworthy,kohavi2007practical,deng2015diluted,abScale}.
+In the online A/B testing literature, trigger-dilute analysis is a popular approach for obtaining a more precise ITT estimate when the intervention is only exposed to a small subset of the experimental population~\cite{kohavi2007practical,deng2015diluted,abScale}.
 First, an average treatment effect is estimated among the triggered subjects.
 This triggered average treatment effect is then multiplied (``diluted'') by the triggering rate.
-The success of a trigger-dilute analysis depends on either a simple triggering condition, or a mechanism of counterfactual logging such that the experimentation system is able to compare the treatment vs. control experience at any time and label whether there is a realized difference in the study groups' experiences.
-Complex triggering conditions can easily lead to sample ratio mismatch, rendering the triggered analysis untrustworthy~\cite{fabijan2019diagnosing}.
-Meanwhile, high fidelity counterfactual logging is unwieldy and too expensive for many real applications.
+The success of a trigger-dilute analysis depends on either a simple triggering condition, such as a user visiting a specific webpage where the experience differs, or a mechanism of counterfactual logging such that the experimentation system is able to compare the treatment vs. control experience at any time to label whether a realized difference exists between the study groups' respective experiences.
+Complex triggering conditions often lead to sample ratio mismatch, rendering the triggered analysis untrustworthy~\cite{fabijan2019diagnosing}.
+Moreover, when user opt-in is the triggering signal, triggering status is by definition not observed for control units.
 When triggering status is not observed for all units, trigger-dilute analysis cannot be applied.

 To tackle scenarios with partially-observed triggering, we turn to the causal inference literature around noncompliance, which occurs when treatment assignment differs from treatment exposure (i.e., $Z_i \neq D_i$ for some units $i$).
-Instrumental variables (IV)~\cite{angrist1994, angrist1996} and principal stratification~\cite{frangakis2002, ding2017principal, feller2017, jiang2020identification} frameworks provide strategies for identifying and estimating subgroup average treatment effects under a range of noncompliance conditions.
+Instrumental variables (IV)~\cite{angrist1994, angrist1996} and principal stratification~\cite{frangakis2002} frameworks provide strategies for identifying and estimating subgroup average treatment effects under a range of noncompliance conditions.